Menu Close

 Negative body image can come in many different forms:

-• Worried about your weight
+• Worrying about your weight

 • Feeling underrepresented in the media